 - Update classrooms and labs at all three high schools to create flexible learning spaces that promote collaboration.

-The initial work on this recommendation began in 2012 when the district created a Facility Master Plan (FMP) that was largely focused on infrastructure.
+The initial work on this bond issue began in 2012 when the district created a Facility Master Plan (FMP) that was largely focused on infrastructure.
 The goal of the FMP was to set a direction for maintaining aging buildings but did not address whether the buildings were well suited to adapt to changing instructional programs or how space should be utilized for the collaborative nature of modern day education.

 The District engaged architectural firm Wight and Company during the 2016-17 school year to more fully review and provide information on the condition of the District’s mechanical, electrical and plumbing systems and to review and provide information on the instructional and other spaces within the schools.
 During this process, proposed renovations at each school were carefully reviewed with an eye toward fiscal responsibility and scaled back substantially.